Funeral Selfies the Ultimate Vanity

 Deceased people the world over would turn in their graves if they could see the way some funerals are conducted today.
 Social media is how the newer generations relate to the world, and the selfie has become a way of saying ‘this is me, this is where I am, this is what I’m doing right now and this is what I think about it’.
 Like it or not, even if you plan a traditional funeral service for yourself, there is bound to be a selfie-obsessed person there who will make sure the attention is removed from you and onto themselves.

-Get FREE funeral cover quotes by completing and submitting the form above
+Do you want a funeral cover quote?
+Just by complete and submit the form above

 For life insurance quotes go here